saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

  T1 is feature freeze date of next major release

 Working Groups will meet once a month for 60 mins.
-Below are some guidelines to working group participants although each of these groups may operate a little differently depending on their needs and workflow.
+Below are some guidelines for working group participants, although each of these groups may operate a little differently depending on their needs and workflow.

 ## Working Group Structure

-Each working group will have folks participating in 3 types of roles: Captain, Participant and Facilitator.
+Each member of a working group will fill one of 3 roles: Captain, Participant and Facilitator.

 ### Captain

-Each working group’s captain will help lead their respective working group.
+Each working group captain will help lead their respective working group.

 #### Role of Captains
 - The captain helps shepherd a subset of features/critical fixes for a given release
-- Captain will help coordinate other contributors' work in their area
+- The captain will help coordinate other contributors' work in their area
-- Captains will attend monthly working group meetings for their respective working group.
-SaltStack will set these up, but SaltStack will hold no restriction on a Captain's wish to hold any additional meetings with their respective working group
+- The captain will attend monthly working group meetings for their respective working group.
+SaltStack will set these up, but SaltStack will hold no restriction on any additional meetings the captain may deem necessary
-- Single review completed by the captain on the PR will be considered as criteria met to merge the PR (No additional reviews required)

 #### Captain Guidelines

-- Captain will have merge rights to Salt once a PR has been reviewed and approved
+- The captain will have merge rights to Salt repository
-- A captain of one working group cannot be captain of any other salt working groups.
-But captain can be a participant of other working groups
+- A captain of one working group cannot be captain of any other Salt working groups.
+But the captain can be a participant of other Salt working groups
-- Captain can vote to choose the captain and/or participants of next term working group
+- The captain can nominate the captain and/or participants of next term working group
-- Captains have a 3 successive term limit.
-Captains can take a gap after their 3 successive terms and come back to be a captain after a gap term
+- Captains are limited to 3 successive terms.
+Captains must take a break after their 3rd successive term.
+Following the break, they may come back to fill the role of captain again.
 - Starting from 2nd term working groups, the captains chosen need to have been a participant in at least one working group
-- Once a captain’s term end and they are no longer the captain of the next term, their merge rights will be rescinded and transferred to new/incoming captain of the working group
+- Once a captain’s term ends and they are no longer captaining the next term, their merge rights will be rescinded and transferred to the new captain of the working group
+- Single review completed by the captain on the PR will be considered as criteria met to merge the PR (No additional reviews required)
-- Captain’s need to follow the [Merging Guidelines](https://github.com/saltstack/salt-enhancement-proposals/); This is to ensure Salt project grows responsibly.
+- The captain must follow the [Merging Guidelines](https://github.com/saltstack/salt-enhancement-proposals/); This is to ensure Salt project grows responsibly.
-- In rare occasions and in consultation with Salt Core team, Captain can nominate a Vice Captain for the working group, to help assist during long leave of absence or to share responsibilities.
-Captain can also give merge access to said Vice Captain of their working group while ensuring they follow the Merging Guidelines.
+- In rare occasions and in consultation with the Salt Core team, the captain can nominate a vice-captain for the working group, to help assist during a leave of absence or to share responsibilities.
+The captain can also give merge access to said vice-captain of their working group while ensuring they follow the Merging Guidelines.

 ### Participant